Skip to main content

 Fencing — height, mesh, and integration

 10 ft fencing behind the two baselines and 4 ft on the sidelines is the standard residential spec — catches 95% of out balls without turning the court into a cage.
 For yards backing to a pool, a neighbor's patio, or a street we go 10 ft on all four sides.
 Mesh choice matters in the Valley: black vinyl-coated chain link (1¾ in mesh, 9 gauge) is the most playable surface, disappears visually against landscape, and survives UV; welded-wire or expanded-metal panels look architectural but ricochet balls harder and add cost.
 We integrate fence posts into the slab edge with sleeves at the pour so we are never jackhammering finished concrete to set posts.
-Sonoran Glass & Fence handles the perimeter in-house so the court, fence, lighting, and landscape are one mobilization, not three sub-trades fighting over schedule.
+Sonoran Glass handles the perimeter in-house so the court, fence, lighting, and landscape are one mobilization, not three sub-trades fighting over schedule.

 05